-New 'LA Times' Owner Wants To Compete With New York Times And Washington Post
+New 'LA Times' Owner Wants To Compete With 'New York Times' And 'Washington Post'

 Soon-Shiong is spending $500 million to buy the LA Times, The San Diego Union-Tribune, Spanish-language Hoy and other community newspapers in Southern California from Chicago-based Tronc.
 The deal, which was announced Feb.
 7, returns the LA Times to local ownership after 18 turbulent years under Chicago control.

-Soon-Shiong is a surgeon, entrepreneur, philanthropist and part-owner of the Los Angeles Lakers.
-He is also a multi-billionaire who is an immigrant, born in South Africa to parents who had fled China during the occupation by Japan during World War II.
+Soon-Shiong is a multibillionaire surgeon, entrepreneur, philanthropist and part owner of the Los Angeles Lakers.
+He is also an immigrant, born in South Africa to parents who had fled China during the occupation by Japan during World War II.

 Tronc's decision to sell the LA Times to Soon-Shiong followed the suspension of its publisher and CEO over concerns of past workplace behavior, the newsroom's unionization and a series of other seemingly unrelated crises at the paper.

-Soon-Shiong told NPR he might revisit the question of buying Tronc's remaining publications — including the Chicago Tribune, The Baltimore Sun, the New York Daily News, and other regional papers — months from now if he makes progress at the LA Times.
-He said he first wants to unravel many of Tronc's much-touted digital initiatives and make promising new investments rather than the continual cuts the West Coast newspaper experienced under Tronc and its past owners.
+Soon-Shiong told NPR he might revisit the question of buying Tronc's remaining publications — including the Chicago Tribune, The Baltimore Sun, the New York Daily News and other regional papers — months from now if he makes progress at the LA Times.
+He said he first wants to unravel many of Tronc's much touted digital initiatives and make promising new investments rather than the continual cuts the West Coast newspaper experienced under Tronc and its past owners.

 Soon-Shiong reportedly met with President Trump and his advisers in early 2017 and explored holding a policy position in the administration.
-But Soon-Shiong's attitude toward the press is in contrast from the president, as he told NPR that he counts on journalists to "speak on behalf of the people" in holding powerful figures accountable.
+But Soon-Shiong's attitude toward the press is in contrast to that of the president, as he told NPR that he counts on journalists to "speak on behalf of the people" in holding powerful figures accountable.

-He said he decided to "overpay" to buy LA Times in February, because of increasingly likely plans to kill the paper's Washington bureau.
+He said he decided to "overpay" to buy the LA Times in February because of increasingly likely plans to kill the paper's Washington bureau.

 Soon-Shiong says his own record pursuing digital solutions for medical and health care problems has prepared him to launch the LA Times to greater heights.
-Not all of his ventures have fulfilled their initial promise.
+Not all of his ventures and activities have fulfilled their initial promise, and he has not always enjoyed the ensuing coverage.
 He said that he nonetheless would be transparent, offering his newsrooms the right to cover him in whatever ways they deem appropriate.

 In his first interview with a national news outlet since closing the deal, the 65-year-old Soon-Shiong spoke of his ambitions for the the LA Times, the need for independent reporting in the media, his clashes with Tronc, and how his youthful years in racist South Africa shaped his convictions about the importance of journalism.

-Below is an edited and condensed interview:
+Below are edited excerpts from the interview:

 Interview Highlights